 1. Dividend reinvestment

-You sell a position at a loss, feel clever, and then your DRIP automatically buys a few shares back inside the window.
-Congratulations, you created a wash sale without touching the keyboard.
+The most common trap is a DRIP: you sell a position at a loss, then your dividend reinvestment plan automatically buys a few shares back inside the window.
+The result is a wash sale without ever touching the keyboard.

 2. Spouse and household accounts